bertrandgressier/demo-ts-mcp-client-server/README.md

     ```

 3.  **Create Environment File:**
+    Copy the example environment file `.env.example` to a new file named `.env`:
+    ```bash
+    cp .env.example .env
+    ```
-    Create a `.env` file in the root directory of the project.
-This file will store your API keys and configuration.
-Add the following variables:
+    Then, edit the `.env` file to add your actual API keys and configuration.
+The required and optional variables are:

     ```dotenv
     # Required for Google Studio Models (Gemini)